Seraphyne/renata.d/README.md

 Originally from _Belo Horizonte, Brazil_, now living in _Dallas-Fort Worth Metroplex_.

 I am a full stack developer specialized in JavaScript, CSS, HTML, React, Git, GitHub, Node.js, PostgreSQL and JWT.
-I have decided that programming is my passion and enrolled in the full-time Engineering Immersion program at **Thinkful**, where I built a strong foundation in responsive web design and full stack web development.
+I completed the full-time Engineering Immersion program at **Thinkful**, where I built a strong foundation in responsive web design and full stack web development.

 ## 📌💻 Technologies